Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/network.md

 1. If set on the ROS side as a rosparam, the `server_endpoint` will only use this IP to send messages to Unity.
 1. If set on the Unity side as the `Override Unity IP Address`, the `UNITY_IP` on the ROS side will be set to this value during the initial handshake between ROS and Unity once play is pressed in the Editor.

-> If the `UNITY_IP` is not set in either of these places the IP that makes the first connection to ROS during the initial handshake will be used.
+> If the `UNITY_IP` is not set in either of these places, then the IP that makes the first connection to ROS during the initial handshake will be used.

 # Troubleshooting